- #1 Amazon Best Seller in two categories: Startups & Starting a Business

 - Find accelerators, incubators, co-working spaces

-- 26 interviews with founders, heads of accelerators, and VCs
+- 26 interviews with founders, heads of accelerators, lawyers, and VCs

 How to Get the Book

-- in English for Kindle at Amazon worldwide.
-(Don't have a Kindle?
+- eBook for Kindle.
+Don't have Kindle?
 Read on any digital device.
-You can read the book on Kindle, Apple iPad, iPhone, Android phone, Windows computer (desktop/laptop), Mac computer (desktop/laptop) with the free Kindle app for Android, PC, or Mac or in any web browser (Safari, Chrome, Edge, Opera...).
+You can read the book on Kindle, Apple iPad, iPhone, Android phone, Windows computer (desktop/laptop), Mac computer (desktop/laptop) with the free Kindle app for Android, PC, or Mac or in any web browser (Safari, Chrome, Edge, Opera...)

 - Read the book for free with Amazon Unlimited